jakekohlhepp/academic-kickstart/content/publication/who-gets-the-job/index.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "We analyze how delegating recruitment influences the search for talent.
+abstract = "We develop a model in which a principal delegates sequential search over uncertain objects to an agent.
+We use the model to analyze how recruiters influence the search for talent.
 During search, the recruiter does not learn worker productivity but only forms a belief characterized by an expectation and a variance.
 We demonstrate that delegation is equivalent to making the search technology less accurate.
 Delegation results in moral hazard with a multitasking flavor, where the recruiter wastes effort finding low-variance workers at the expense of high-expectation workers.
 As workers become more homogeneous with respect to productivity variance delegation becomes more efficient.
-Our model provides a theoretical connection between delegation and variance-based statistical discrimination."
+Our results provide a theoretical connection between delegation and variance-based statistical discrimination."

 # Featured image thumbnail (optional)
 #image_preview = "recruiter_graph.png"